-- 1. To determine the impact of PATHS on a variety of outcomes for children - Hypothesis 1: Children in primary schools implementing PATHS over a two-year period will demonstrate significant improvements in social and emotional competence (1a), health-related quality of life (1b), exclusions (reduction) (1c), attendance (1d) and academic attainment (1e), when compared to those children attending control schools. - 2.
-To determine whether the impact of PATHS is sustainable - Hypothesis 2: The effects outlined in H1 will be sustained at two-year post-intervention follow-up - 3.
-To determine the impact of PATHS on children's psychosocial adjustment to secondary school
+1. To determine the impact of PATHS on a variety of outcomes for children

+Hypothesis 1: Children in primary schools implementing PATHS over a two-year period will demonstrate significant improvements in social skills (1a) and pro-social behaviour (1b); mental health difficulties (specifically internalising symptoms, 1c; and externalising problems, 1d); health-related quality of life (specifically psychological wellbeing, 1e; social support and peers, 1f; and school environment, 1g), exclusions (1h), attendance (1i) and academic attainment (1j), when compared to those children attending control schools.

+2. To determine whether the impact of PATHS is sustainable

+Hypothesis 2: The effects of PATHS on social skills (2a) and pro-social behaviour (2b); mental health difficulties (specifically internalising symptoms, 2c; and externalising problems, 2d); health-related quality of life (specifically psychological wellbeing, 2e; social support and peers, 2f; and school environment, 2g) will be sustained at two-year post-intervention follow-up

+3. To determine the impact of PATHS on children's psychosocial adjustment to secondary school

-Hypothesis 3: Children in primary schools implementing PATHS over a two-year period will demonstrate significantly better psychosocial adjustment upon transfer to secondary school, when compared to those attending control schools.
+Hypothesis 3: Children in primary schools implementing PATHS over a two-year period will demonstrate significantly better psychosocial adjustment (specifically, psychological wellbeing, 3a; social support and peers, 3b; and school environment, 3c), upon transfer to secondary school, when compared to those attending control schools.

-4. To assess the role of implementation variability in mediating the impact of PATHS on outcomes for children
+4. To assess the role of implementation variability in moderating the impact of PATHS on outcomes for children